klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ``--no-make``
 +++++++++++++

-    With this option, "new" does not call "make".j
+    With this option, "build new" does not call "make".

 ``--noignorecase``
 ++++++++++++++++++